 Do you support Redis caching?

-You can also use the LaunchDarkly Relay to handle feature updates, offloading that responsibility from the SDKs running in your servers.
+You may also use the LaunchDarkly Relay to handle feature updates, offloading that responsibility from the SDKs running in your servers.

 Are anonymous users tracked when A/B testing?